John Mecklin (journalist): Career

+From August 1993 to February 1997, Mecklin was editor at the Phoenix New Times.
+He then worked as editor at SF Weekly from February 1997 to October 2005.

+Mecklin became consulting executive editor for the launch of Key West Magazine from December 2005 to March 2006.
+Afterwards, he worked as Editor-in-Chief for the High Country News until to November 2007.
+He moved onto Miller-McCune as Editor-in-Chief from November 2007 until March 2011.

+Mecklin has acted as Editor-in-Chief for the Bulletin of the Atomic Scientists since 2014.

 Awards

 Mecklin has received numerous honors, among others an Investigative Reporters and Editors award, a John Bartlow Martin Award for Public Interest Magazine Journalism, and an Association of Alternative Newsweeklies award for Investigative Reporting.
 Under his guidance, journalists of the publications he managed won: